Music we're cooking to

 The hunt for organic, grass-fed lamb testicles - donbalan - is complicated.

-It takes time, patience and perseverance.
+It takes time, patience, perseverance, and courage.

 The quest for negotiating sensitive global issues, with potentially disastrous consequences, by means of diplomacy is complicated.

-It takes time, patience and perseverance.
+It takes time, patience, perseverance, and courage.

 They say knowledge is power.
 Whoever they may be.

 Theoretically - ideally - diplomacy should and must always be the leading force.

 The alternative should and must be unimaginable.
 A last resort they say.